 5. If one had enough practice sheets, one could actually design this into a stand-alone homemade curriculum.
 However, that might be harder to make sure there is sufficient application (e.g. word problems, real life math scenarios) for each of the topics.
 So this plan is likely more so supplemental.
 A lot depends on “what” reproducible pages you’re able to find for the topics as to if you want to make it just supplemental and fun with just a few problems to do or if you want it with a page or two for each day of the week.

-Because I see this math plan for unit chunks as more of a supplementary math lesson idea, what are our “other math books” for next year?
-Well, I packed each student one or two other workbooks to complete as well, such as Prism Math or Math Mammoth (Golden) and one of my children has an old textbook instead in order to learn how to do math with a textbook (but not all questions/problems need to be assigned).
+Because I see this math plan for unit chunks as perhaps more of a supplementary math lesson idea, what are our “other math books” for next year?
+Well, I packed each student one or two other workbooks to work through some questions as well, such as Prism Math or Math Mammoth (Golden).
+And one of my children has an old textbook instead in order to learn how to do math with a textbook.
+But not all questions/problems need to be assigned!
 On the other days of our school week and on weeks that I can’t do as much teaching of math with the teaching posters (e.g. “life happens”), then they can move on as usual through those books.

 I think this math unit chunk plan helps to lessen the questions/concerns on various topics not only for the year but for future years.
 It’s really all about taking a bit of time to teach the same type of topic at a few different levels to meet the needs of a group of students, rather than just teaching things one student at a time, over and over.

 Here is the 2-page plan, free to download and print for your home use: